fontello/fontello/support/font-templates/README.txt

 Because we like to fit all your needs :)

-- basic file, <your_font_name>.css - is usually enougth, in contains @font-face and character codes definition
+- basic file, <your_font_name>.css - is usually enough, it contains @font-face and character code definitions

 - *-ie7.css - if you need IE7 support, but still don't wish to put char codes directly into html

 - *-codes.css and *-ie7-codes.css - if you like to use your own @font-face
-  rules, but still wish to benefit of css generation.
-That can be very convenient for automated assets build systems.
-When you need to update font - no needs to manually edit files, just override old version with archive content.
-See fontello source codes for example.
+  rules, but still wish to benefit from css generation.
+That can be very convenient for automated asset build systems.
+When you need to update font - no need to manually edit files, just override old version with archive content.
+See fontello source code for examples.

 - *-embedded.css - basic css file, but with embedded WOFF font, to avoid CORS issues in Firefox and IE9+, when fonts are hosted on the separate domain.